kittoku/Open-SSTP-Client/README.md

 So no test with other servers is done.
 Its behavior may be still unstable.

 ## Installation
-You can download and install the latest version via [Google Play](https://play.google.com/store/apps/details?id=kittoku.osc)
+You can download and install the latest version via [Google Play](https://play.google.com/store/apps/details?id=kittoku.osc).
+Some of previous versions are released as apk file on [the releases page](https://github.com/kittoku/Open-SSTP-Client/releases).

 ## Usage
 Enter `Host`, `Username` and `Password` preferences and turn the switch on.
 If a key icon gets to show on